OPERA is the Netherlands Study of Optimal, PERsonal Antidepressant use

 - the course and predictors of remission in depressed adults that recently started with antidepressants

-This study started in 2019 and will continue until 2025.
-OPERA is supported by The Netherlands Organization for Health Research and Development (ZonMW; grant number 848040001).
+OPERA-monitor started in 2019 and will continue until 2023.
+OPERA is supported by The Netherlands Organization for Health Research and Development (ZonMW; grant number 848040001), and by the participating University Medical Centers.

 Contact: dr. Mariska Bot, project coordinator (email@example.com).